 Q: Jason, welcome back from America’s Small Business Summit.
 How are you feeling coming back from the event?

 A: Inspired.
-I feel that whenever you can be in the presence of small and medium sized business owners – who I 100% believe are the backbone of the economy - you leave with a lot more inspiration, energy and excitement about what the future holds.
+I feel that whenever you can be in the presence of small and medium-sized business owners – who I 100% believe is the backbone of the economy - you leave with a lot more inspiration, energy and excitement about what the future holds.
 The reality of entrepreneurs is that their very nature is optimistic.
 They are way beyond focusing on what the problems are, and have already begun thinking about how we’re going to identify the solutions.
-The amount of conversations, dialogues, solutions, and innovation that are being thought about among this group was just brilliant.
+The number of conversations, dialogues, solutions, and innovation that are being thought about among this group was just brilliant.